 Hypoallergenic pillows, or better yet allergy free pillows, are your first defense to reduce allergy symptoms.
 But, a crucial next step is to use allergy protection pillows to prevent allergens from entering your pillow as time goes on.

-Since so many children suffer from allergies and asthma, we also offer the AllerRest Pillow for Children.
-This pillow is designed with less fill to fit smaller frames as an option for a child’s first pillow.
 While some children grow up loving this pillow, the AllerRest Double DownAround mentioned above is a good option for children who prefer a higher-profile pillow.

 Caring properly for your pillows will increase your success in reducing allergy symptoms.
 Doctors recommend washing pillow cases and covers weekly in hot water that is 130 degrees.
 They also encourage patients to wash their pillows regularly.
 Down and feather pillows are a great choice because they can be washed over and over without losing their shape or comfort.
 Unlike synthetic pillows, down and feather pillow can easily be washed every 3 -6 months.
 Allergy protection pillows give you the defense you need against allergens without the need of a zip cover.
 Since the pillow fabric itself provides the protection, there is no need for a double layer, saving cost and maintenance time.